-Welcome to the NEM Web site!
+Welcome to the NEM page!

 In 2003, the Human Factors and Ergonomics Society designated October of every year as National Ergonomics Month (NEM).
 The purpose of NEM is to create awareness of human factors and ergonomics (HF/E) through grassroots, community-based activities at colleges and universities, high schools, and corporations by providing information and services to the community.

 The Goal of NEM

 Promote the science, application, and profession of HF/E through:

 Introduce 10 million adults (about 3% of the U.S. population of 281.4 million) to HF/E by 2020.

 Provide beneficial information on HF/E to decision-making executives.

 Raise awareness about HF/E among 1.1 million students to HF/E by 2020, so they will become more aware of HF/E concerns in their chosen profession as well as become better-informed consumers.